Reverse-Engineering Model Editing on Language Models: Related Work

 Prior work reveals various vulnerabilities in LLMs, ranging from security attacks like jailbreaking~\cite{wei2023jailbroken,shen2024anything,deng2024masterkey} and backdoors~\cite{cai2022badprompt,shi2023badgpt} to privacy risks such as membership inference~\cite{kaneko2025sampling,feng2025exposing} and personally identifiable information leakage~\cite{nakka2024pii,kim2023propile}.
 To mitigate these risks, model editing has emerged as a surgical solution~\cite{hossain2025investigating, li2025editing}.
 While current editing techniques span from external memory~\cite{mitchell2022memory, huang2023transformer, hartvigsen2023aging, yu2024melo} to meta-learning~\cite{de2021editing, mitchellfast, zhang2024instructedit}, the locate-then-edit paradigm~\cite{meng2022locating,meng2023mass,fangalphaedit} has emerged as a popular approach due to its parameter efficiency and interpretability.
 However, research on the privacy risks of this paradigm remains scarce.

-Related to our approach, \citet{patilcan} detects original outputs by analyzing intermediate layer logits, while relying on the relatively strong assumption that the attacker has access to the original prompts.
-In contrast, our work accurately recovers sensitive subjects and prompts by analyzing parameter updates, without requiring original prompts.
+Related to our approach, \citet{youssef2025tracing} recovers the pre-edit behavior of models, but cannot reconstruct the editing prompts and original outputs. \citet{patilcan} detects original outputs by analyzing intermediate layer logits, while relying on the relatively strong assumption that the attacker has access to the original prompts.
+In contrast, our work accurately recovers all editing information by analyzing parameter updates, without requiring original prompts.